 The School District's budget is prepared according to Georgia Law.
 The most significant budgeted fund is the general fund, funded primarily through state revenue and local property tax revenue.
-During the course of fiscal years 2019 and 2018, the School District amended its general fund budget as needed.
+During the course of fiscal years 2020 and 2019, the School District amended its general fund budget as needed.

-During fiscal year 2019 the general fund had final actual revenues and other financing sources totaling \$33.7 million, which represented an increase from the original budgeted amount of \$28.3 million by \$5.4 million.
-This difference (final actual vs. original budget) was due in part to increased property tax collections and federal funding.
+During fiscal year 2020 the general fund had final actual revenues and other financing sources totaling \$35.8 million, which represented an increase from the original budgeted amount of \$28.2 million by \$7.6 million.
+This difference (final actual vs. original budget) was due to conservative budgeting and higher tax collections.

-Final actual expenditures during fiscal year 2019 totaling \$32.0 million represented an decrease from the original budgeted amount of \$32.4 million by \$0.4 million.
-The decrease in actual expenditures versus original budget expenditures was due primarily to decrease in instruction.
+Final actual expenditures and other financing uses during fiscal year 2020 totaling \$33.6 million represented an increase from the original budgeted amount of \$34.3 million by \$0.7 million.